 Weed Killer Mishaps

-Many spray-on weed killers are a type of post-emergent herbicide and contain the active ingredient glyphosate, which doesn't discriminate between weeds and desirable plants.
+Many spray-on weed killers are a type of post-emergent herbicide and contain the active ingredient glyphosate, which does not discriminate between weeds and desirable plants.
 This type of herbicide simply kills plants it contacts.

-When this type of weed killer inadvertently drifts onto desirable plants, that's called overspray or spray drift – and it can mean the difference between killing weeds and killing a cherished plant.
-Sometimes, spray drift doesn't kill nearby plants, but instead produces leaf spotting, stunted growth, stems that die back or leaf drop.
+When this type of weed killer inadvertently drifts onto desirable plants, that is called overspray or spray drift – and it can mean the difference between killing weeds and killing a cherished plant.
+Sometimes, spray drift does not kill nearby plants, but instead produces leaf spotting, stunted growth, stems that die back or leaf drop.

 To prevent problems with weed killer spray drift or overspray, follow some of these techniques to learn how to use weed killer responsibly.

 Protect Other Plants